apache/apisix/docs/en/latest/plugins/limit-req.md

   }'
 ```

-Create a Route with `key-auth` and `limit-req` plugins, and specify in the `limit-req` plugin to use a combination of variables as the rate limiting key:
+Create a Route with `key-auth` and `limit-req` plugins, and specify in the `limit-req` Plugin to use a combination of variables as the rate limiting key:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \